How To Prepare For the MMI

 Other top medical schools offer lists of practice MMI questions:

 After looking at sample questions and scenarios you may encounter in the MMI, it’s a good idea to practice with an expert.
-Expert admissions consultants with years of experience in medical school admissions can provide knowledgeable feedback to boost your performance and guide your MMI interview prep plan.
+Expert interview prep with med school admissions experts can provide the knowledgeable feedback needed to boost your performance and guide your MMI interview prep plan.

 Preparing for MMI medical questions isn’t easy, but remember, you don’t have to navigate preparation alone!